Nathanfeng/decentralized-charity-platform/README.md

 # Decentralized Charity Platform
-Traditionally, when donors donate to a charity there is no reporting progress of the projects that are funded, or transparency around the outcome of those projects.
-This leads to funds being misallocated, inefficiently run projects, and low donor engagement. <br><br>
+Traditionally, when donors donate to a charity, there is no reporting on progress of the projects that are funded, or transparency around the outcome of those projects.
+This leads to funds being misallocated, inefficiently run projects, and low donor engagement. <br>

 The Decentralized Charity Platform allows charities to raise a fund that gives benefactors the opportunity to play an active part in making sure the charity is accountable to their goals.